poojasingh09/2024_singh_transcriptomeanalysis_pipeline/README.md

 for cichlid fishes from the East African Great lakes.
 The analysis leverages short-read mRNA-seq to assemble a super-annotation of gene isoforms that can be used to conduct differential splicing analysis at the isoform level.

-The manuscripts that used this overall pipeline are as follows:
+The manuscripts that used this pipeline are as follows:

 Singh et al 2025 parallel lakes analysis (in submisison) Duenser, Singh et al 2025 lake victoria ontogenetic analysis (in submisison)